 In a typical label transfer reaction, a bait protein reacts with a reactive moiety of a label transfer reagent (LTR), forming a covalent bond with the heterobifunctional crosslinker linked to a radioactive, fluorescent or biotin label, as diagramed below.
 This labeled bait protein is then allowed to interact with prey protein in vitro to form a complex, after which the reaction is exposed to UV light to activate a photoreactive group moiety on the crosslinker, which then covalently binds to the prey protein.
-The label transfer is completed by cleaving the crosslinker spacer arm to release the bait protein, leaving the label attached to the interacting prey protein, which can be detected through multiple methods.
-A biotin label is expecially useful in this process, because it can be used for both the purification and detection of the prey protein.
-The protein-protein interaction can then be analyzed by multiple methods, including Western blot analysis, protein sequence analysis and mass spectrometry.
+The label transfer is completed by cleaving the crosslinker spacer arm to release the bait protein, leaving the label attached to the interacting prey protein, which can be detected through multiple methods, including western blot analysis, protein sequence analysis and mass spectrometry.
+A biotin label is especially useful in this process because it can be used for both the purification and detection of the prey protein.

 Although these reagents have been used successfully to obtain data on protein interactions, they possess some inherent deficiencies compared to trifunctional reagents designed for label transfer applications.
 The user should be aware of the following characteristics of these reagents:

 Newer kinds of compounds have been developed as trifunctional reagents that more adequately segregate the reactive sites from the label.
 Increasingly, these new kinds of reagents include non-radioisotopic labels such as biotin.